McKenzieJDan/TreeMaintainer/README.md

 - Spigot/Paper 1.21.4
 - Java 21+

+## Used By

+[SuegoFaults](https://suegofaults.com) — A long-running adult Minecraft server where TreeMaintainer keeps forests tidy and regrowth natural without manual cleanup.

 ## Support

 If you find this plugin helpful, consider [buying me a coffee](https://www.paypal.com/paypalme/mckenzio) ☕